-- Make the writing piece look especially nice.
+Third, they make the finished writing piece look especially nice.

 *This post contains affiliate links.
 For more information, see my disclosures here.*

-The way I run my camps is, the children write at the tables in the front of the room.
-Then, I set up an art accent table at the back of the room.
+My campers write at tables in the front of the room.
+So, I set up an art accent table at the back of the room.

 As campers finish their writing, they move to the back table to complete their 5 minute art accent.
 Then, they either set the piece aside to dry or place it in a plastic page protector*.

 The cost of so many plastic page protectors may not be realistic for a school class.
 But for the stories that add sand, seeds, glitter and the like, you will probably want them.
 I get them from Walmart*.

 Here’s a list of recommended materials to have on hand at any given time.
 However, only put the materials necessary for that day’s writing.
 Sometimes it’s just stickers.
-Other times it’s any combination of the following:
+Other times it’s a combination of the anything below:

 - Manila folders opened to protect the table (A Dollar Tree table cloth can work.
 If you want to spend a bit more, Amazon has plastic table covers with elastic*.)

 - Glue dots*, glue sticks* and Elmer’s Glue*.
 I usually hand out the glue dots if/when children need them.
 We typically use those for the times we need to glue craft pom poms*, pipe cleaners* or sequins*.
 Googly eyes* stick fine with glue sticks or glue.
 (Remember, I only set out the materials needed to complete the art accent that accompanies the students’ writing that day.)

 - Third, a flat, rectangular, plastic container* to shake sand and glitter into.
 This container is great, because I usually use it to store and transport the materials needed for the day.
 I purchased mine at Walmart*.
 Any container that is larger than an 8.5″x 11″ piece of paper will do.

 7. Finally, plastic page protectors*, available for the campers’ finished product.